Messi never rejected wage cuts, says Barcelona president Bartomeu | Goal.com

 "This proposal came from the captains.
 It is a gesture that demonstrates their commitment to the club."

-Messi issued a statement on behalf of the players on Monday , which was soon shared by other members of the first-team squad, in which he insisted they had always been happy to reduce their pay in order to help the club and its staff during the nationwide lockdown, with La Liga under indefinite suspension while Spain attempts to arrest the spread of COVID-19.
+Messi issued a statement on behalf of the players on Monday , which was soon shared by other members of the first-team squad, in which he insisted they had always been happy to reduce their pay in order to help the club and their staff during the nationwide lockdown, with La Liga under indefinite suspension while Spain attempts to arrest the spread of Covid-19.

 The message accused those in charge of Barca of placing the players under unfair levels of scrutiny while negotiations over wage cuts continued.